javathejhut/ThingiStat/README.md

 ## Insights from a preliminary analysis

 In an initial exploration, I trained a Random Forest Regressor on a subset of thing and creator features to predict the  download_count of models.
-The total dataset at this stage consists of the metadata of ~150,000 3D models .R<sup>2</sup> values for the train/test were 0.757/0.762 following a hyperparameter grid search optimizing R<sup>2</sup> in cross-validation of the training set (the full EDA and model construction can be found in /notebooks/EDA_feature_engineering_importance.ipynb).
+The total dataset at this stage consists of the metadata of ~150,000 3D models.
+R<sup>2</sup> values for the train/test were 0.757/0.762 following a hyperparameter grid search optimizing R<sup>2</sup> in cross-validation of the training set (the full EDA and model construction can be found in /notebooks/EDA_feature_engineering_importance.ipynb).

 Given this model of download counts, what features are most important, or most predictive with respect to download count?